 1. What do you mean by mergers and acquisitions?

 Within the business industry, the term ‘mergers and acquisitions’ (also known as M&A) generally refers to the consolidation of companies or associated assets.
-The term can encompass many different kinds of business deals–consolidations, offers, sales of majority assets, etc. In all cases, two business firms are involved.
+Above all, the term can encompass many different kinds of business deals–consolidations, offers, sales of majority assets, etc. However, in all cases, two business firms are involved.

 2. What is the difference between a merger and an acquisition?